Collo006/alx-project-nexus/README.md

 * Good component Structure to ensure easy location.
 * Use of API's and GraphQL to avoid hardcoding data and also saving data externally out of code
 * Use of PWA which has the ability to work offline, have smooth animations, fast transitions and many more
+* Use of Figma to create a nice Design layouts Guide

 # Timeline
 * Start Date: Sept 8, 2025